 Where Are Azaleas Hardy?

-You will find that most azaleas are hardy in zones 5-9, however, some are not very cold tolerant at all.
+You will find that most types of azalea are hardy in zones 5-9, however, some are not very cold tolerant at all.
 It is very important to do your homework on a specific variety before planting.
 If you plant a variety that doesn’t tolerate cold, you’ll spend more time reviving it from the dead than if you picked the right plant from the beginning.